mboodagh/Object_detection_ResNet_for_COCO_imageset/README.md

 # Object_detection_ResNet_for_COCO_imageset

 The purpose of this code is to detect objects of interest in the COCO images by assigning boxes to each object.
-The images containing objects of interest are downloaded from the COCO database "https://cocodataset.org/#download" via the file "COCO_image_downloader.ipynb" and are saved in different files for training and testing.
+The images containing objects of interest are downloaded from the COCO database "https://cocodataset.org/#download" via the file "COCO_image_downloader.ipynb" and are saved in different folders for training and testing.

 Two different networks are used in the file "Object_detection_training.ipynb" for object detection.
 The PyTorch DataLoader is used to load the images and the corresponding annotations in the file "instances_train2017.json".
 The file "instances_train2017.json" can be downloaded from "https://cocodataset.org/#download".
 The first network is based on the ResNet structure, where the user can specify whether there should be a skipblock and is used for object classification.
 The second network is used for regression and predicts the coordinates of the boxes that enclose the object of interest.